cangeorgecode/Django_Boilerplate_Free/README.md

 # Django + HTMX Boilerplate for SaaS in 15 Mins 🚀🚀
 ### Are you a developer who's tight on time and budget? 🤔

 ### Introducing Django Boilerplate that helped me build 4 apps in 2 months while working a 9 to 5! 🎉

 &nbsp;

+📣 **Quick Survey:** I’m planning a premium version with extra features for $29 (one-time).
+Would you buy it?
+Please take 10 seconds to let me know: [Take the Survey](https://tally.so/r/mZD1Eo).

+&nbsp;